MarRoth93/Optimal-Neural-Engineering-of-Human-Cognitive-Experience_THINGS_Dataset/README.md

 - `02_extract_betas_to_numpy.py` – Iterates over single‑trial beta NIfTIs, resamples the VC mask if necessary, extracts the masked voxel values into a memory‑mapped trial×voxel matrix, records basic metadata, and optionally checks the number of events.
 - `03_extract_h5_to_numpy_v2.py` – Selects visual‑cortex voxel IDs from metadata, indexes the large HDF5 response matrix to load only those rows, optionally z‑scores the time courses, and stores the resulting array together with index/voxel‑id sidecars.
 - `04_split_and_average_things.py` – Joins the voxel matrix with stimulus metadata, separates train and test trials by `trial_type`, averages repeated presentations in the test set (and optionally in train), and saves index files, ID lists, and a JSON summary.
+- `04b_split_and_average_things_800.py` – Guarantees all original test images stay in TEST and selects additional IDs until reaching a target number of unique test images.
+- `04c_check_split_and_outputs.py` – Runs integrity checks on the 800‑image split and derived arrays, verifying counts, index alignment, and optional trial totals.
 - `05_map_ids_to_paths.py` – Recursively indexes the image root, handles duplicate filenames, and translates lists of THINGS image IDs into absolute file paths for later feature extraction.
 - `06_extract_vdvae_features.py` – Loads a pretrained VDVAE, reads train/test image path lists, converts images to 64×64, and stacks hierarchical latent vectors for both splits along with a reference latent.
 - `07_regress_brain_to_vdvae.py` – Normalizes fMRI matrices, fits a ridge regression that predicts VDVAE latents from brain responses, outputs the predicted test latents, and stores the regression weights and normalization parameters.